Lamy’s Black Belt Academy

 Master Paul J. Lamy is a four-time forms Grand Champion and an A.A.U.
 National champion.
 He has earned numerous medals and trophies throughout his competition years.
-Master Paul Lamy has also studied Iaido (the way of the Samurai Sword), Aikido (the art of locks, throws, and holds) in which he earned a brown belt.
-In addition to Tae Kwon Do, Master Paul Lamy trains in Brazilian Jui-Jitsu and currently holds the rank of Purple Belt.
+Master Paul Lamy has also studied Iaido (the way of the Samurai Sword), Aikido (the art of locks, throws, and holds) in which he earned a brown belt, and Brazilian Jui-Jitsu (a grappling martial art) where he earned his Purple Belt.

 Master Amy E. Lamy is an A.A.U.
 National Champion, winning a Gold Medal in Sparring as a Red Belt and several Silver and Bronze Medals.
 During her competition years, she’s earned numerous medals and trophies to add to her A.A.U. medals.
+She was even the runner up to her own instructor for Grand Champion in Forms in 1993.
 In March of 1996, Master Lamy Ma’am was paralyzed in an automobile accident, which forced the Lamy’s to close their first school in Lebanon, NH.
 Since her accident, after returning to the world of Tae Kwon Do, she earned her 3rd degree, 4th degree, and 5th degree black belts as well as help re-establish their school.
 Master Lamy Ma’am is also an active instructor in the academy.